cardano-foundation/CIPs/CIP-0078/README.md

     Wallet-->>dApp: Send response
 ```

-# Security Aspects
+### Security Aspects

 We decided to spwan the server within the dApp to force the user to manually scan a QR code (using a wallet app) or accept an "Open with <WalletAppName>" ui dialog (in case of Universal Links or Deeplinks).
 This prevents the user from connecting the wallet to an unwanted dApp.
 Additionally we need to add  a few security checks to prevent a missusage of these method.

 - The wallet app needs to verifiy the origin (address) of the RPC call
 - dApps should ask the user for the permission to injected the wallet names into the window.cardano object to prevent XSS attack (Maybe using a graphical representation of the wallet app address e.g. blockies)

-# Discussion/Open Points
+## Rationale

+The purpose of this CIP mainly consists of two parts.
+It addresses the current lack of dApp mobile support, but at the same time provides an even more decentralized alternative to state-of-the-art communication methods.
+To archive this goal we have introduced a WebTorrent and WebRTC based architecture.
+To demonstrate a viable implementation, we have implemented a proof of concept which also shows how a rpc method injection like CIP-0030 might look like.

+## Implementation Plan

-- Fork/Extend bugout to add webpack 5 and typescript support
+- [ ] Fork/Extend bugout to add webpack 5 and typescript support
-- Maybe we should provide a general intermediate cardano-connect typescript library to provide
+- [ ] Povide a general intermediate cardano-connect typescript library to provide
     1. A check for mobile/desktop environment
     2. Depending on the environment provide interfaces for CIP 30 / and / or CIP 78
     3. Add an improved version of the server/client side code above to define a communication standard
-- Identify potential security issues and attack vectors
+- [ ] Identify potential security issues and attack vectors
-- Check if the wallet app also reacts to rpc calls in background mode on iOS
+- [ ] Check if the wallet app also reacts to rpc calls in background mode on iOS

-# Copyright
+## Copyright

 This CIP is licensed under [CC-BY-4.0](https://creativecommons.org/licenses/by/4.0/legalcode)